wdcapl/nanoawos/README.md

 Nano Automated Weather Observing System is a small platform based on NanoPI NEO v1.4 designed to be connected with YAESU FT550 (or similar) to transfer over the air AWOS information triggered by radio button clicks (PTT clicks).

 # Vision
-The idea of NanoAWOS is to be assabled with minimal knowledge into electronics, soldering utilising a ready NanoPI Neo complete starter kit  by FriendlyELEC (https://www.friendlyelec.com/index.php?route=product/product&product_id=190)
+The idea of NanoAWOS is to be assabled with minimal knowledge into electronics, soldering by utilising a ready NanoPI Neo complete starter kit  by FriendlyELEC (https://www.friendlyelec.com/index.php?route=product/product&product_id=190)

 # Features
 - Read wundergrund station wind with 4 click (stand-alone)